 - TENS – Transcutaneous Electrical Nerve Stimulation, or what is called TENS, is a method of treatment a physical therapist can use to reduce pain.
 A TENS unit is considered safe and effective for pain relief.

 These are a few of the many methods that trained physical therapists to have at their disposal to combat pain and help an individual return to a healthy, productive life.
 Physical therapy can provide a healthy alternative to opioid use.
 A physical therapist can put together a personalized treatment plan that addresses your specific health conditions.
-Contact Schuster Physical Therapy to find out how you can start living a pain-free life with the help of a physical therapist.
+Contact Schuster Physical Therapy servicing Jefferson, NC and the Ashe county to find out how you can start living a pain-free life with the help of a physical therapist.